-The University has issued the entire \$962 million of UCONN 2000 Phase I & II authorizations for the General Obligation bonds secured by the State's DSC.

-UCONN 2000 Phase III, as amended, provides for an additional \$3,320,900,000 of funding with University General Obligation bonds secured by the State's Debt Service Commitment ("GO-DSC").
-Of this amount, as of December 31, 2018, \$2,384,400,000 of Phase III has been authorized by the Board of Trustees and submitted to the Office of the Governor, of which \$202,400,000 is unissued.
+The University has issued the entire \$962 million of UCONN 2000 Phase I & II authorizations for the General Obligation bonds secured by the State's DSC UCONN 2000 Phase III, as amended, provides for an additional \$3,320,900,000 of funding with University General Obligation bonds secured by the State's Debt Service Commitment ("GO-DSC").
+Of this amount, as of December 31, 2019, \$2,581,600,000 of Phase III has been authorized by the Board of Trustees and submitted to the Office of the Governor and deemed approved by the latter, of which \$199,600,000 is unissued.

-During early 2019, the University tentatively plans to issue new money UCONN 2000 GO-DSC Bonds, and if conditions warrant a possible GO-DSC refunding bond issue.
+During 2020, the University tentatively plans to issue new money UCONN 2000 GO-DSC Bonds, and if conditions warrant a possible GO-DSC refunding bond issue.

-During Fiscal Year 2018, the Board of Trustees and the Office of the Governor approved the Special Obligation Student Fee Revenue Bonds Fifth Supplemental Indenture, which authorized \$185,000,000 for the UCONN 2000 Project "Intramural, Recreational and Intercollegiate Facilities".
-Of this authorization \$152,000,000 was used in the SO-SFR 2018 new money bond issue (most of which funded the new Student Recreation Facility on the Storrs Campus), and \$33,000,000 remains unissued as of December 31, 2018.
+During Fiscal Year 2018 the Board of Trustees and the Office of the Governor approved the Special Obligation Student Fee Revenue Bonds Fifth Supplemental Indenture which authorized \$185,000,000 for the UCONN 2000 Project "Intramural, Recreational and Intercollegiate Facilities" ("IRIF").
+Of this authorization \$152,000,000 was used in the SO-SFR 2018 new money bond issue (most of which funded the new Student Recreation Facility on the Storrs Campus and the remainder to stadia and infrastructure IRIF uses), and \$33,000,000 remains unissued as of June 30, 2019.
 Accordingly, the University could issue bonds with this remaining authorization in the future providing that there is financial self-sufficiency capacity and aggregate pledged revenues sufficient to meet requirements of the Special Obligation Indenture.
-However, at this time the University does not plan to issue SO-SFR bonds during fiscal year 2019.

-For calendar year 2019 forward, the University has been drafting plans to build and/or improve certain recreational related projects such as an improved Ice Rink on the Storrs Campus, which would appear to fall under the UCONN2000 Project "Intramural, Recreational and Intercollegiate Facilities".
-As of November 14, 2018, the University was considering several methods, including the use of a possible Public Private Partnership.
+For calendar year 2020 the University plans to build and/or improve certain recreational related projects including a possible Ice Rink expansion on the Storrs Campus, pursuant to the Act.
+Currently, the University is considering several possible funding methods.

-Additionally, while there are no new Board of Trustee authorizations at this time, the University could enter into other types of tax-exempt or taxable financings pursuant to the UCONN 2000 Act.
+Additionally, the University could enter into other types of tax-exempt or taxable financings pursuant to the UCONN 2000 Act.
 Market conditions and other factors could also lead to the issuance of refunding debt for General Obligation, Special Obligation, or other debt in the future.